model-checking/kani-verifier-blog/_posts/2024-12-03-safety-of-cstr.md

 The harness consists of several components:

 1. **Input Generation**: Use Kani to generate an input slice from a fixed-size, non-deterministic array, covering all possible inputs.
-2. **Method Invocation**: Invoke the method under verification (`from_bytes_with_nul`) on the Kani-generated input.
+2. **Method Invocation**: Invoke the method under verification (`from_bytes_until_nul`) on the Kani-generated input.
-3. **Result Check**: Validate the output of `from_bytes_with_nul`, which either returns an error or a reference to a CStr, depending on the input.
+3. **Result Check**: Validate the output of `from_bytes_until_nul`, which either returns an error or a reference to a `CStr`, depending on the input.
 4. **Property Assertions & Correctness Checks**: Confirm that the result adheres to the expected behavior and upholds the safety invariant.

 #### Input Generation

 Initially, we fell into the logical fallacy of believing that we needed to explicitly define harnesses for specific test cases, such as a single null byte at the end, no null bytes, or intermediate null bytes.
 However, the essence of formal verification lies in avoiding restrictions on inputs, as the goal is to ensure the function behaves correctly across *all* possible inputs.

 Our new approach involved generating an arbitrary, fixed-size array and taking a slice of it using Kani.
-The [`any_slice_of_array`](https://model-checking.github.io/kani/crates/doc/kani/slice/fn.any_slice_of_array.html) function proved invaluable for this purpose, as it allows us to consider all possible slices with a length less than or equal to MAX_SIZE.
+The [`any_slice_of_array`](https://model-checking.github.io/kani/crates/doc/kani/slice/fn.any_slice_of_array.html) function proved invaluable for this purpose, as it allows us to consider all possible slices with a length less than or equal to `MAX_SIZE`.
 Restricting the array size serves to bound the verification scope.
 While strings can theoretically be infinitely long, this constraint strikes a balance between thorough verification and computational feasibility.
 On the other hand, by capturing slices from a fixed-size array, we ensured that a single harness could cover all possible scenarios: input slices with a null byte at the end, no null bytes, or even intermediate null bytes.

 #### Verification Checks

 After method invocation, we had two checks:

-1. **Correctness Checks**: Ensure that the function returns `Ok` instead of an error when an valid input is given.
-An `Ok` result simply indicates that a `CStr` instance was successfully created; it does not inherently guarantee the safety of the `CStr`.
+1. **Correctness Checks**: After method invocation, we checked that if the function returned without error, the returned `CStr` was safe.
 2. **Safety Checks**: Verify that the resulting `CStr` satisfies the safety invariant by calling `is_safe()`.

 #### Performance Improvement